wuciawe/wuciawe.github.io/_posts/2015-10-26-notes-on-git-part-1.md

 The primary reason for rebasing is to maintain a linear project history.

+In addition, rebasing is useful for changing the git history, see [notes on git part 2]({%post_url 2016-05-07-notes-on-git-part-2%}).

 ### git reflog

 {% highlight shell linenos=table %}